BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/ConstructionManager.md

 * Pay or Bid Items specifically broken out in either the bid or the progress payment schedule as line items.
 * Subcontractor items such as roofing, HVAC work, structural steel erection, etc.
 * Specification section included items such as masonry or concrete unless:
- * there are instances where work included within a particular specification section will occur at widely separated intervals throughout the project;
+ * There are instances where work included within a particular specification section will occur at widely separated intervals throughout the project.
- * and second certain phases of work, such as roofing, are controlled by multiple specification sections.
+ * Certain phases of work, such as roofing, are controlled by multiple specification sections.
+* Major project milestones including completion dates, ends of phases, etc.
+* Coordination points include where different subcontractors interact or coordination with the owner or other parties, projects, or contracts is required.
+* Trades & Trade Phases may be broken down individually and possibly by locations or areas of work.

 • Planning vs. Scheduling
 • Why plan & schedule